 “Rosenstock-Huessy!
 When he speaks, it’s like lightning!”

 Rosenstock-Huessy commanded the magic and music of speech.
 He prepared lectures when giving a course for the first time but afterward spoke freely; the content was always his own original thought.
 Rosenstock-Huessy tailored every lecture to his audience—in these lectures, mostly all male undergraduates whom he regarded as uninformed as well as unformed.
 His stated goal was to teach them what they would need to know twenty or thirty years later, when they might have become leaders in society.

 He digressed often, but never lost direction.
-He employed every rhetorical device of a great teacher, including emphasis and anecdote.
-But he didn’t always finish every sentence; his grammar and syntax were rough; he often interrupted himself, not least to interrogate his students.
+He employed every rhetorical device of a great teacher, including emphasis and anecdote, but he didn’t always finish every sentence; his grammar and syntax were rough; he often interrupted himself, often to interrogate his students.
 These lectures and their transcripts capture him live, with all the flaws of all ex tempore speech.

 Rosenstock-Huessy changed his approach to his subjects from year to year; he did not address specific topics as much as use them as points of inspiration.
 So although there are several lecture series with the title “Universal History,” he covers a unique set of themes in each series, and each series offers material not found in the others.
 Taken together, these lectures capture Rosenstock-Huessy expressing in English much of what he published only in German.
 Major components of what became his Soziologie and Die Sprache des Menschengeschlechts were first expressed in his Dartmouth lectures.